-All building construction and materials included in the scope of work shall comply with the latest adopted edition of International Building Code (IBC), local building codes, Factory Mutual (FM) or jurisdictional equivalent as well as American Disabilities Act (ADA), local zoning ordinances and any applicable codes to each trade.
-Developer shall provide a two year warranty from the date of substantial completion and the receipt of Certificate of Occupancy or equivalent in connection with the construction, including all equipment, materials and labor.
+All building construction and materials included in the scope of work shall comply with the latest adopted edition of International Building Code (IBC), local building codes, or jurisdictional equivalent as well as American Disabilities Act (ADA), local zoning ordinances and any applicable codes to each trade.
+Developer shall provide aone year warranty from the date of substantial completion and the receipt of Certificate of Occupancy or equivalent in connection with the construction, including all equipment, materials and labor.

-The project consists of the construction of a warehouse that will provide approximately 500,000 sq. ft. of interior floor space with 70 usable dock doors.
-It will have a 38 ft. clear working height beginning at the first column in from the exterior dock wall.
+The project consists of the construction of a warehouse that will provide approximately 650,250 sq. ft. of interior floor space with 80 usable dock doors.
+It will have a 40 ft. clear working height beginning at the exterior dock wall.

-A total of 7,500 sq.ft. of office space across (Tenant to be provided an allowance of $120/SF) will be within the warehouse, including private offices, restrooms, conference room, break room, computer/IT/Data room (with dedicated HVAC).
+A total of 8,886 SF per attached Exhibits to meet descriptions below. of office space across (Tenant to be provided an allowance of $120/SF) will be within the warehouse, including private offices, restrooms, conference room, break room, computer/IT/Data room (with dedicated HVAC).
 One remote office for shipping and receiving will be centered on one side of the building, equipped with a truckers’ restrooms and lounge area.

 Main Office